 The truth is evident: Christians living in known sin will not inherit the Kingdom of God.

-Now, why is this?
+Why is this?
 It is because there is no sin in the Kingdom of God.
-The Kingdom of God does not consist of people who are righteous by imputed righteousness but actually are continuing in sin.
+The Kingdom of God does not consist of people who are righteous by imputed righteousness, but are actually continuing in sin.

 First of all, there probably is a time period during the Church Era when deliverance will take place.
-The New Testament always has promised that if we will confess our sin God is faithful and righteous both to forgive our sin and to cleanse us from all unrighteousness.
-No doubt many have taken advantage of the promise and have been forgiven and cleansed.
+The New Testament always has promised that if we will confess our sins, God is faithful and righteous both to forgive our sins and to cleanse us from all unrighteousness

 I believe the day of salvation has begun and will continue throughout the thousand-year Kingdom Age, often referred to as the Millennium.